Azure/aca-landing-zone-accelerator/docs/design-areas/networking.md

 * All endpoints for the solution (internal and external) should only accept TLS encrypted connections (HTTPS).
 * For internet-facing and security-critical, internal-facing web applications, use a web application firewall with the HTTPS/TCP ingress.
 Azure Application Gateway and Azure Front Door both integrate the Azure Web Application Firewall to protect web-based applications.
 * In some scenarios, you might need to expose an Azure Container App web application directly to the internet (with external ingress), and protect it with third-party CDN/WAF services.
 Azure Container Apps provide the ability to set up [IP ingress restrictions in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/ip-restrictions), and you can use that ability to create allow/deny IP lists (i.e. allow access only to IP/IP range from third party CDN/WAF service), and secure network access to your environment.
-* For internal DNS resolution, create a Private DNS Zone for the Azure Container Apps Environment and link it to all virtual networks that need to resolve the name.
-For Azure Landing Zone environments, this may also mean linking this zone to the Hub network.
+* For internal DNS resolution, create a Private DNS Zone for the Azure Container Apps Environment, add an asterisk (*) A record pointing to the static IP of the Container Apps Environment and link it to all virtual networks that need to resolve the name.

 ## References